 When the coolant leaves the condenser coils, it isn’t cool enough to flow into the evaporator coils, although it has already expelled the heat.
 It must go through the expansion valve that depressurizes the liquid refrigerant, lowering its temperature further.
 Again, using the combined gas law, when pressure decreases, so does the temperature.
 At this stage, the coolant changes its state from gas to liquid.
 The expansion valve also regulates the level of refrigerant that flows into the evaporator coils.

 After dispelling all the heat, the coolant will now flow back into the evaporator coil, and the cooling cycle starts again.
 The unit will continue to run until the house attains the set temperature, and the thermostat will then signal the AC to shut off.

 If Your AC Has Some Issues, Ask for Help

 At some point, a technician may need to explain a problem within your air conditioner to you and describe how to fix it.
 If you don’t understand how the AC works, this might be a bit hard to comprehend, so it’s good that you learn some of the basics.
 You should also keep up with your cooling system’s maintenance.
 During tune-ups, a technician will lubricate the parts, check the electrical connections, and fix any minor issues before they worsen.
 A well-maintained AC improves indoor air quality, lowers utility bills, and promotes a more secure home.
 Such a unit will also require fewer repairs and serve you longer.

-Regardless of the professional attention your AC needs, you should request it from Hansen Heating & Air.
+Regardless of the professional attention your AC needs, you should request it from Hansen Air Pros.
 We specialize in cooling, heating, and indoor air quality equipment installation, repair, and tune-ups.
 Our company also provides commercial HVAC, generators, and electrical and plumbing services to Mobile, Baldwin, and the Mississippi Gulf Coast.
 We’re here to assist you, so call us today.